 Applicants are required to provide a 250 word maximum Summary for Public Release.
-A Summary for Public Release template is available on ARPA-E eXCHANGE (https://arpa-e- foa.energy.gov).
+A Summary for Public Release template is available on ARPA-E eXCHANGE (https://arpa-e-foa.energy.gov).
 The Summary for Public Release must be submitted in Adobe PDF format.

 This summary should not include any confidential, proprietary, or privileged information.
 The summary should be written for a lay audience (e.g., general public, media, Congress) using plain English.

-250 Words SUMMARY FOR PUBLIC RELEASE Briefly describe the proposed effort, summarize its objective(s) and technical approach, describe its ability to achieve the "Program Objectives" (see Section I.C of the FOA), and indicate its potential impact on "ARPA-E Mission Areas" (see Section I.A of the FOA).
-The summary should be written at technical level suitable for a high-school science student and is designed for public release. (see Section I.A of the FOA).
-The summary should be written at technical le
+250 Words SUMMARY FOR PUBLIC RELEASE Briefly describe the proposed effort, summarize its objective(s) and technical approach, describe its ability to achieve the "Program Objectives" (see Section I.B of the FOA), and indicate its potential impact on "ARPA-E Mission Areas" (see Section I.A of the FOA).
+The summary should be written at technical level suitable for a high-school science student and is designed for public release.
+INSTRUCTIONS: (1) The Summary for Public Release shall not exceed 250 words and one paragraph.
+(2) The Summary for Public Release shall consist only of text-no graphics, figures, or tables.
+(3) For applications selected for award negotiations, the Summary may be used as the basis for a public announcement by ARPA-E; therefore, this Cover Page and Summary should not contain confidential or proprietary information.
+See Section VIII.I of the FOA for additional information on marking confidential information